Countries with USCIS Offices

 USCIS published guidance on circumstances that may qualify as exceptional.

-If your request to file an I-130 petition with a U.S. Embassy or Consulate is not authorized by USCIS, then you must file the petition with the USCIS Chicago Lockbox.
+If your request to file an I-130 petition with a U.S. Embassy or Consulate is not authorized by USCIS, then you must file the petition with the USCIS Dallas Lockbox.

 In countries without USCIS offices, the following petitions may be filed at U.S. Embassies and Consulates: